brittanynalexander/Azure-VMs/README.md

 <img src="https://i.imgur.com/X769Wy5.png" height="80%" width="80%" alt="Step 7 IP address"/>
 </p>
 <p>
-Copy your Public IP address which you can easily find in your Virtual machine essentials and paste it in the "computer" section of your Remote Desktop Connection.
+Copy your Public IP address which you can easily find in your Virtual machine essentials and paste it in the "computer" section of your Remote Desktop Connection or your Microsoft Remote Desktop.
 Click "connect".
 You will then be asked if you still want to connect due to security reasons, hit "yes"!
 We're connecting ..
 Scroll with me!
 </p>
 <br />